Frequently Asked Questions

 The new facility will work alongside critical agencies that provide supports to women fleeing violence (e.g., Libra House) as well as other women serving agencies such as Mokami Status of Women.
 In addition, the proposed space will also be accessible to women who may wish to avail of services outside the traditional hospital environment.

 The new facility has been designed in partnership with members of the Happy Valley-Goose Bay Hub Community Action Team, comprised of representatives from federal, provincial, and Indigenous governments and community partners in the Housing and Homelessness serving sector in the area.
-Their collaborative work acknowledges the importance of bringing health, housing, and other supportive services together under one roof in Happy Valley-Goose Bay to meet people where they are, improve access to these supports, and provide individualized and client-centered supports to individuals experiencing many complex needs.
+Their collaborative work acknowledges the importance of bringing health, housing, treatment and other supportive services together under one roof in Happy Valley-Goose Bay to meet people where they are, improve access to these supports, and provide individualized and client-centered supports to individuals experiencing many complex needs.

 This project is being led by NL Housing, with significant support and guidance from the Happy Valley-Goose Bay Action Team, which includes representatives of federal, provincial, municipal, and Indigenous governments and community partners in the Housing and Homelessness serving sector in the area.